web-apply/Credit-Card-Generator/README.md

 * Unfair Balance Transfer Terms: Making it difficult for cardholders to take advantage of balance transfer offers, such as charging fees or applying interest rates that negate the benefits of the transfer.
 * Aggressive Upselling: Aggressively marketing additional products or services to cardholders, such as credit protection or identity theft services, without clearly disclosing the terms or costs.
 * Unfair Debt Collection Practices: Engaging in aggressive or abusive debt collection practices, such as making excessive phone calls, threatening legal action, or contacting cardholders at inconvenient times.
-* Credit Score Manipulation: Manipulating credit scores or reporting information to credit bureaus in a way that is inaccurate or unfair, potentially harming cardholders' creditworthiness.
 * Exploiting Vulnerable Cardholders: Targeting vulnerable cardholders, such as those with poor credit or financial difficulties, with predatory products or services that take advantage of their situation.
 * Inadequate Dispute Resolution: Failing to properly investigate and resolve disputes or errors, such as unauthorized transactions or billing mistakes, in a timely and fair manner.
 * Lack of Transparency in Rewards Redemption: Making it difficult for cardholders to redeem rewards or understand the redemption process, potentially leading to frustration or lost benefits.